-Hey.
 I built a tool that saved me $1,588.56 in one week.
-I'm releasing it for free.
-This article explains what's in the package, how it works, and how to get it.
+I am releasing it for free.
+This article tells you what is in the package, how it works, and how to get it.

-Leave a comment and I'll drop the GitHub link.
-I want to make sure people read this and understand what they're getting before they install it — not because it's complicated, but because understanding it means you'll actually use it right.
+Leave a comment and I will drop the GitHub link.
+I want you to read this first.
+Understanding what you are getting means you will use it the right way.

-The auto-scatter hook is a local Python server (scatter_server.py) that intercepts every Claude Code prompt before it reaches the main model.
-It calls Claude Haiku to decompose your raw prompt into 6 structured frequency bands (sinc JSON), then injects that structure as system context.
+The auto-scatter hook is a local Python server (scatter_server.py).
+It catches every Claude Code prompt before the main model sees it.
+It calls Claude Haiku to break your raw prompt into 6 structured frequency bands (sinc JSON).
+Then it injects that structure as system context.
 The main model gets a fully specified prompt.
-You get a first-try answer instead of a clarification loop.
+You get a first-try answer instead of a back-and-forth loop.

-Haiku API mode — uses Claude Haiku for scatter.
+Haiku API mode: uses Claude Haiku for scatter.
 Cost: $0.002 per call.
 Saves $0.08 per call.
 Net: $0.078 saved per prompt.
-This is the mode most people will use.
+Most people will use this mode.
 All you need is an Anthropic API key.

-Local model mode — uses the fine-tuned Qwen2.5-7B GGUF (included in the package).
+Local model mode: uses the fine-tuned Qwen2.5-7B GGUF (included in the package).
 Zero API cost.
 Requires an NVIDIA GPU (RTX 3090 or better recommended).
 Runs at 290 tok/s on an RTX 5090.
-Scatter quality slightly lower than Haiku for edge cases, but excellent for standard prompts.
+Scatter quality is slightly lower than Haiku on edge cases, but it is excellent for standard prompts.
 At zero marginal scatter cost, monthly savings project to $1,500+ for my workflow volume.

 If your current exchange rate is near 4.2 (typical for unstructured Claude Code workflows), expect it to drop to 1.6-1.8 within the first day.
-The improvement is immediate — not gradual.
-Every prompt gets structured from the first hook call.
+The drop is immediate, not gradual.
+Every prompt gets structured from the very first hook call.

 Total latency increase per prompt: 400-900ms (Haiku API call).
-This is front-loaded — you wait a bit more for the first response, but you wait much less overall because you don't have clarification loops.
-Net time per task decreases significantly.
+This is front-loaded.
+You wait a little longer for the first response.
+But you wait much less overall because you skip the clarification loops.
+Net time per task goes down.

-The hook adds no observable memory overhead and doesn't modify any Claude Code files — it's a side-car pattern.
-Hook registration is in settings.json only.
-Uninstall is removing those 3 lines.
+The hook adds no observable memory overhead.
+It does not modify any Claude Code files.
+It runs as a side-car process.
+Hook registration lives in settings.json only.
+To uninstall, remove those 3 lines.

 # Requirements